-Heating your home accounts for up to 48 percent of your utility bill.
+Heating your home in the winter accounts for up to 48 percent of your utility bill.
 With cold weather already hitting South Texas, this could be a long winter.

-Here are some tips to make sure your electric bill doesn't climb too much as the temperature outside drops.
+Follow these tips to better manage your electric bill as the temperature outside drops.

-- Clean or replace your HVAC filter regularly.
+Clean or replace your air filter regularly.
 This will help the unit run more efficiently.

-- Caulk and seal windows.
+Caulk and seal windows.
 This will keep heated air in the home, where it belongs, and cold air out.
-Weatherstripping can also stop drafts from coming in through doors and windows.
+Weatherstripping or temporary window insulation can also stop drafts from coming in through doors and windows.

-- Open draperies and shades during the day to take advantage of the sunlight’s natural heat, and close them at night to keep the warm air inside.
+Open window coverings during the day to take advantage of the sunlight’s natural heat, and close them at night to keep the warm air inside.